salihgunduz/epftoolbox_transfer_learning/README.md

 We also selected the French market for detailed analysis on all DNN models suggested in Lago et al. (2021).
 We applied transfer learning to all four models of the French market.Fine-tuning has shown a statistically significant performance increase for all models with the exception of DNN 4.

 # Namings and testing
 Anyone can test and produce predictions by running  “transfer_learning_test.py” file.
+In this file, we can set source, target, DNN_id and hyperparameter_file_name parameters.
+Saved models are in